fahadem/championship/README.md

 # championship

-Build RESTful API in Go and MongoDB.
+Build RESTful API in Go and MongoDB
 The REST API service will expose endpoints to manage a store of leagues and teams.
-It use also webhook to notify when a league or matches for a league are added.
+The API will allow to see data on leagues, teams and matchs.The API will also allow to receive alerts when new data are added using Slack and webhooks via a registration.

 The app url is https://chmpship.herokuapp.com/ .